Spanish debt costs spiral as crisis deepens

 "Given the current economic and political uncertainties facing the euro zone, this could see additional pressure on Spain to consider using external funds for the bank recapitalisation," Nomura said.

-(Additional reporting by Jesus Aguado; Writing by Mike Peacock; Editing by Janet McBride and Alastair Macdonald)
+(Additional reporting by Jesus Aguado; Writing by Mike Peacock; Editing by Fiona Ortiz, David Holmes and Janet McBride)